 Pain from pressure on a body organ

-Your tumour may press on a body organ.
-For example, a tumour in the bowel may press on your stomach or liver.
-A course of radiotherapy might shrink the tumour to relieve the pressure.
+Your cancer may press on an organ.
+For example, a cancer in the bowel may press on your stomach or liver.

 External beam radiotherapy

-Using a scan, the doctor positions the NG tube next to the tumour.
+Using a scan, the doctor positions the NG tube next to the cancer.
 They then connect the tube to the brachytherapy machine and leave the room.
-The radiographers watch you from a closed circuit television screen.
+They can see and hear you the whole time.

 The machine contains a small radioactive metal ball which travels into the tube.
 This treatment gives a high dose of radiotherapy directly to the cancer.
 Very little radiation reaches the surrounding healthy tissues.
 The treatment lasts a few minutes.

 Once the treatment is finished, the radioactive metal goes back into the machine.
-The radiographers come in and remove the tube from your food pipe.
+Your radiographers come in and remove the tube from your food pipe.

 Possible side effects